Infinite-Nomic/Infinite-Nomic/metarules.md

 channels with the same name in the Discord Server, and all but one are clearly labeled as being archived, then any reference to that name refers to the sole non-archived channel.

+## SECTION 5: DEFENSE

+Whenever the game is in a state of emergency, and when two players who have the Moderator role recognize that Infinite Nomic is being invaded, the game enters a state of defense (in addition to the state of emergency).
+When a state of emergency ends, so does the state of defense.

+Whenever the game is in a state of defense, any person who has never been a player for at least one week continuously is an invader.
+Invaders are not considered players and cannot resume being a player until the state of defense ends.